opendocsg/opendoc-family-court-and-juvenile-court-judgments/2019_SGFC_54/report.md

 (b)     Car loan and car-related expenses

 He claimed that the 2016 AUDI was FIL’s car and that FIL had only bought the car a year ago at $120,000.
 He claimed that FIL wanted to sell it off to pay for his medical expenses but was hesitant to do so “at such a big loss” (as the car could only be currently sold off at $85,000).
-He explained that the car was not a necessity for him, but he bought it over to assist FIL and he was treating his purchase of the FIL’s car in early November 2018 as part of his repayment of the personal loan from FIL.[\[note: 8\]](#Ftn_8) As such, he was currently paying a sum of $2,265 per month for the car (about $2,107 per month for the car loan (over 36 instalments) and $158 per month for the motor insurance and road tax).
+He explained that the car was not a necessity for him, but he bought it over to assist FIL and he was treating his purchase of the FIL’s car in early November 2018 as part of his repayment of the personal loan from FIL.[^8] As such, he was currently paying a sum of $2,265 per month for the car (about $2,107 per month for the car loan (over 36 instalments) and $158 per month for the motor insurance and road tax).

 31     Although the Husband was given sufficient time to seek legal advice and prepare for the hearing, he did not adduce any evidence at the hearing on 23 January 2019 to corroborate his claim that FIL had lent him $100,000 to clear up all his personal debts.
 There were no documents provided to show the date and manner in which this alleged loan was extended by FIL to him to discharge his debts.

 32     The Husband and his new wife were both bankers.
 It was difficult to accept the Husband’s evidence that he could not produce any supporting evidence of this alleged loan of $100,000 from FIL to him.

-33     Further, it should be noted that when the Husband signed the form for his list of expenses, assets and income on 16 November 2018 and declared that the information set out therein was true and accurate [\[note: 9\]](#Ftn_9) and submitted the same to the Court on 16 November 2018, he declared that he had only a car loan (for the 2016 AUDI) with an outstanding balance of $67,893.
+33     Further, it should be noted that when the Husband signed the form for his list of expenses, assets and income on 16 November 2018 and declared that the information set out therein was true and accurate [^9] and submitted the same to the Court on 16 November 2018, he declared that he had only a car loan (for the 2016 AUDI) with an outstanding balance of $67,893.

 34     In the same form, he also declared that he had only 2 bank accounts (OCBC and Citibank) apart from the car as assets.
 He had submitted his bank statements for his OCBC account (from June 2018 to October 2018) and for his Citibank account (from May 2018 to October 2018).
 These bank statements showed that the Husband had credit cards.
 But, the Husband did not tender any statements relating to his credit card accounts and he also did not refer to any of the submitted bank statements to show deposits of monies into either of his accounts from FIL amounting to $100,000.